jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerFinishGame/task.md

 - Word categories can be added not only on the server, but also on the client side: for example, you may add a new screen to choose the category.
 - You can add a list of forbidden words, which cannot be used while describing the word on the card.
-  On the client side, for this improvement you need to show such a list of words.
+  For this improvement on the client side, you need to display such a list of words.
 </div>